lxzhe718-1935368/INFO201-Final/README.md

 > Describe your topic and related work in this space.
 You must include 3 citations to related work (URLs to similar work, high quality articles from the popular press, research papers, etc. ) Please use a standard citation style of your choice. (at least 200 words)

 3. The Dataset

-We found the (dataset)[https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease/code] from kaggle,
-> Where did you find the data?
-Please include a link to the data source
-> Who collected the data?
+We found the [dataset](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease/code) from kaggle, collected by annual CDC survey in 2020.
+Originally, the dataset come from the CDC and is a major part of the Behavioral Risk Factor Surveillance System (BRFSS),

 > How was the data collected or generated?
 > Why was the data collected?
 >How many observations (rows) are in your data?